airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/google-sheets-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Google Sheets integration with EleAPI
+# Google Sheets integration with eleapi

 ### Use Case

-This integration involves leveraging the capabilities of Google Sheets to manage and organize data collected from various sources, such as online forms, applications, or in this case, from a EleApi.
+This integration involves leveraging the capabilities of Google Sheets to manage and organize data collected from various sources, such as online forms, applications, or in this case, from a eleapi.

 ### Pre-requisite